Mathnerd314/stroscot/docs/Reference/Modules.rst

 Modules
 #######

 Modules from the programming perspective are records; they contain a list of bindings.
 But they have a top-level scope and take advantage of declaration syntax.
+They also define namespaces for symbols.

 ::